 "The yuan's appreciation has provided some impetus for Chinese firms to do deals overseas", said Iris Pang, Great China economist at ING.

 Around the second quarter, it can be expected that China is clearly having big capital inflows, "so that SAFE can approve more overseas deals," she said.

 SAFE is the acronym for the State Administration of Foreign Exchange.

-China's yuan currency has risen about 1.2 percent against the dollar this year, after a gain of roughly 6.8 percent in 2017, reversing three straight years of depreciation.
+The Chinese currency yuan has risen about 1.2 percent against the dollar this year, after a roughly 6.8 percent gain during 2017, reversing three straight years of depreciation.